fog/fog/lib/fog/rackspace/docs/queues.md

 Messages can be any type of data, as long as they do not exceed 256 KB in length.
 Typical message bodies range from simple values, to a chunk of XML, or a list of JSON values.
 Fog handles the JSON-encoding required to post the message.

-You can post a message a mesage to your queue as follows:
+You can post a message a message to your queue as follows:

     queue.messages.create :body => 'The laces were out!', :ttl => 360